slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The price of productivity is creativity."
 -- Naval Ravikant*

-> *"Don't make 100 decisions when one will do."
+> *"Don’t make 100 decisions when one will do."
 -- Peter Drucker*